 Upon providing their details, they will be auto registered in your site as a user.
-Their email address will be used to generate username, if a user already exists with the same username, a random number will be appended to their username.
-If a user already exists with the same e-mail address, the post will assign to that existing user.
+Their email address will be used to generate a username, if a user already exists with the same username, a random number will be appended to their username.
+If a user already exists with the same e-mail address, the system will not let the post submit.

 3. Admins can also choose to enable the Email Verification checkbox.
 This option will require users to verify their email address before they can make guest posts on that Post Form.

 When you enable Guest Post with automatic registration, a Name field and Email field will be added to the form in the beginning allowing a user to register to your site instantly.